awsdocs/amazon-s3-userguide/doc_source/cloudtrail-logging-s3-info.md

 You can also get CloudTrail logs for object\-level Amazon S3 actions\.
 To do this, enable data events for your S3 bucket or all buckets in your account\.
 When an object\-level action occurs in your account, CloudTrail evaluates your trail settings\.
 If the event matches the object that you specified in a trail, the event is logged\.
 For more information, see [Enabling CloudTrail event logging for S3 buckets and objects](enable-cloudtrail-logging-for-s3.md) and [Logging Data Events for Trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html) in the *AWS CloudTrail User Guide*\.

-The following table lists the object\-level API actions that are logged as CloudTrail events:
+The following object\-level API actions are logged as CloudTrail events:
 + [AbortMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadAbort.html)
 + [CompleteMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadComplete.html)
 + [DeleteObjects](https://docs.aws.amazon.com/AmazonS3/latest/API/multiobjectdeleteapi.html)